Brainicism/KMQ_Discord/GAMEPLAY.md

 ![mode](/images/mode.png)

 ## ,groups [group_1],{group_2},{group_3} ...
 Setting the groups option limits the selection of songs to those belonging to the artist specified.
-For instance `,groups blackpink,itzy,bts` would exclusively play songs from those three artists.
+For instance `,groups blackpink,itzy,fromis 9,bts` would exclusively play songs from those four artists.
 You can view the list of groups with `,help groups`.
 Make sure to separate the groups with commas.
 You must enter the names of all of the groups at one time.
 In order to reset this option, simply type `,groups`.

 Note that `,groups` and `,gender` are incompatible with each other.
 If you wish to continue using `,gender`, reset `,groups` first.